I did not concern myself overmuch with Her Late Maj’s obsekwies. Some fool poets had writ lamentations, but not that villain Snakes-Purr.

 Why?
 Was Mr Secretary keeping the King close?
 Or was there much to be spake of for the coming of our new Queen and the crowning?
 The King and Queen were to be crowned together.

-Some of Her Late Maj’s gowns and jewels were dispatched to the new Queen so she would not be shamed by her attire.
-And the Pretty Penny, sister to the late Earl of Essex, was arrkst to be among those who would join the new Queen when she came into England.
+Some of Her Late Maj’s jewels, coaches, horses and the like were dispatched to the new Queen so she would look right well.
+And the Pretty Penny, sister to the late Earl of Essex, was arrkst to be among those who would join her when she came into England.

 Came the day I heared a great buzz in the streets, and I followed others of mine household onto our leads [roof].